Welcome back to this series of articles about monitoring your BizTalk environment using PowerShell that already has several previous editions:

 [ARRAY]$suspendedMessages = get-wmiobject MSBTS_ServiceInstance -namespace 'root\MicrosoftBizTalkServer' -filter '(ServiceStatus = 4 or ServiceStatus = 16 or ServiceStatus = 32 or ServiceStatus = 64)'

-• The number of hours that the script can try to automatically resume suspended messages.
-Only if the (Current Date – Automatic Resume hours) is less than Instance start time, the instance will be automatically resumed.
+- The number of hours that the script can try to automatically resume suspended messages.
+Only if the (Current Date – Automatic Resume hours) is less than the instance start time will the instance be automatically resumed.

 [INT]$AutomaticResume = 8